Lando Norris: Early life and education

+Norris started karting at age eight at Clay Pigeon Raceway near Dorchester after his father took him and his older brother Oliver to watch the national British Kart Championships at the same track.
+Norris' first helmet in karting featured a big sun on each side, honoring Valentino Rossi's iconic sun and moon design.
+Because Norris was still small in size for his age, he was struggling with remaining in his kart seat while racing.
+His team found an original solution by putting Velcro on the seat and on the back of his race suit to keep him from moving too much.
+Having a passion for graphic design, Norris's first job as a young teenager in his karting days was designing and selling custom visor stickers to his racing rivals.
+Norris was educated at Chew Stoke Church School and later at Millfield School in Street, Somerset.
+He joined the prep school in year two and moved to the senior school aged 13, before leaving in year 10 at age 16 without taking his GCSEs, opting to study with a personal tutor to concentrate on his racing career.

 Junior racing career

 Karting (2008–2014)

 Norris started his racing career at the age of eight when he claimed pole position at his first national event.
 In 2013, Norris competed in KF-Junior class, winning the CIK-FIA European Championship and the CIK-FIA International Super Cup, as well as the WSK Euro Series.
 The following year he won the CIK-FIA World Championship in KF class with Ricky Flynn Motorsport, making him the youngest karting world champion in that category.

 Ginetta Junior (2014)

 In 2014, Norris made his car racing debut in the Ginetta Junior Championship, a support series to the British Touring Car Championship.
 He finished third in the championship, winning four races and claiming the Rookie Cup.